Find Affordable College Courses

 Springfield, MO

-The in-demand bachelor’s degree programs at Drury University helped the school earn the #4 place on this year’s ranking of the most popular writing studies schools in Missouri.
-Located in the midsize city of Springfield, Drury University is a private not-for-profit college with a small student population.
+A rank of #4 on this year’s list means Drury University is a great place for writing studies students working on their bachelor’s degree.
+Located in the midsize city of Springfield, Drury University is a private not-for-profit school with a small student population.

 Women make up 67% of the writing majors at the school.

-With a ranking of #7, Northwest Missouri State University did quite well on this year’s most popular schools for writing studies students working on their bachelor’s degree.
-Northwest is a medium-sized public school located in the remote town of Maryville.
+Northwest Missouri State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree writing studies programs.
+Northwest is a medium-sized public school located in the town of Maryville.

 About 43% of the students majoring in writing at the school are women while 57% are male.